-STEP 4 - MONITOR YOUR WORKPLACE AND UPDATE PLANS AS NECESSARY
+STEP 5 - MONITOR YOUR WORKPLACE AND UPDATE PLANS AS NECESSARY

-- Things may change as school gets up and running.
-New areas of concern will be monitored and identified, and adjusted as necessary. - Procedures and policies will be updated as necessary. - Protocol is in place so workers know who to go to with health and safety concerns. - When resolving safety issues, proper authorities (MoE, Provincial Health Officer, Worksafe) will be consulted. - Administration will review Communicable Disease Plan regularly and update as needed
+- Situations may change as time goes on.
+New areas of concern will be monitored and identified, and adjusted as necessary. - Procedures and policies will be updated as necessary. - Protocol is in place so workers know who to go to with health and safety concerns.

+- When resolving safety issues, proper authorities (MECC, Provincial Health Officer, Worksafe) will be consulted. - Administration will review Communicable Disease Plan regularly and update as needed